Hamilton Historic Main Street

 Property owners in the district can benefit from the Texas Main Street Design Assistance.
 To participate, please complete the attached form and send to the Main Street Manager to receive recommendations for your building's rehabilitation where you can learn the history and unique architectural details of your building that can be showcased to suit your budget.

-Our Economic Vitality Committee is led by Advisory Board members Doug Baker, Kevin Cude, Keith Gatewood, and Valerie Krehmeier.
+Our Economic Vitality Committee is led by Advisory Board members Valerie Krehmeier, Doug Baker, and Justin Slone.

 The focus is to work with Hamilton EDC and identified new market opportunities for the district, redefine our district niche, and sharpen the competitiveness of our existing businesses while nurturing new enterprises.
 For example, please see our list of strategy ideas and social media tips that business owners may find helpful in strengthening their sustainability.